Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems

 As in the SAT case, a MaxSAT proof $\Pi=(\F_0; \F_1; \ldots; F_e)$ can be graphically represented as an acyclic directed bi-partite graph $G(\Pi) = (J \cup I, E)$ where there is one node in $J$ for each clause and one node in $I$ for each inference step.
 Clauses in $\F_0$ do not have in-neighbours.
-Consider proof step $\F_{i-1};\F_i$ where the antecedents of the inference are ${\cal A}\subseteq \F_{i-1}$ and the consequents are $\B\subseteq \F_i$.
-The inference node has ${\cal A}$ as in-neighbors and $\B$ as out-neighbors.
+Consider proof step $\F_{i-1};\F_i$ where the antecedents of the inference are ${\cal A}\subseteq \F_{i-1}$ and the consequents are $\C\subseteq \F_i$.
+The inference node has ${\cal A}$ as in-neighbors and $\C$ as out-neighbors.

-There are three differences with respect to the SAT case: since MaxSAT clauses are weighted, nodes in $J$ represent weighted clauses $(C,w)$; since MaxSAT inference rules replace antecedents by consequents, each node $v\in J$ has at most one out-neighbor; and for convenience there is a special type of inference node that represents the merging of equal clauses adding up their weight.
-Figure \ref{fig:graphMaxSAT} shows two refutation graphs for $\{(x\lor y, \infty), (\myneg z, \infty), (\myneg y, 1)\}$ using two different proof system, to be defined later.
-Note that clause nodes have at most one out-neighbor.
-Note as well the merging of $(x,1)$ and $(x,-1)$ into $(x,0)$, which vanishes.
+There are two differences with respect to the SAT case: nodes in $J$ contain a clause and a weight, and they have at most one out-neighbor.
+Figure \ref{fig:graphMaxSAT} shows two refutation graphs for $\{(x\lor y, \infty), (\myneg z, \infty), (\myneg y, 1)\}$ using two different proof systems, to be defined later.

 Now we show that, similarly to what happens in SAT, refutationally completeness is sufficient for practical purposes.
 The reason is that it can also be used to prove or disprove general entailment, making completeness somehow redundant.
 Let the \textit{roof} of a formula $\F$, noted $\mathit{rf}(\F)$, be the sum of its weights,